brainly/style-guide/CONTRIBUTING.md

 ### <a name="react-components"></a>React Components

 Each component/container should have its own file.
-Component are dump and should be written in pure function form.
+Component are dumb and should be written in pure function form.
-Each component should exported as default module like:
+Each file should export default module like so:
 ```
 export default ComponentName;
 ```